 Welcome to the Pharmaceutical Service at the UC Davis Veterinary Medical Teaching Hospital.
 We provide systems-based services including drug procurement, drug preparation, drug distribution, drug information, and drug dosage monitoring services for all patients seen at the VMTH.
 All veterinary orders/prescriptions for medications are reviewed for appropriateness of therapy and entered into a pharmacy database.
 This database is available to veterinarians 24 hours/day and provides all prescription information.
 A central distribution area (the Main Pharmacy VMTH) and a satellite pharmacy (in the Center for Companion Animal Health building) support the delivery of product-related and clinical services to patients and other veterinary health care providers of the VMTH and to veterinarians and others at other locations.
+In addition to these locations at the main veterinary hospital on the Davis campus, we also have pharmacy services at our satellite facility in San Diego.

 Clinical pharmacy specialists provide direct patient care throughout the institution.
 Clinical pharmacists maintain faculty appointments through the Department of Medicine and Epidemiology and are active, integral members of the veterinary service teams.
 They assist them by providing services including; drug selection, drug dosing, drug information, medication counseling, and other patient focused services to optimize drug therapy outcomes.